JT-Cybsersecurity/Hackthebox_Sherlocks/DFIR/Heartbreaker.md

 ## Task 1
 **The victim received an email from an unidentified sender.
 What email address was used for the suspicious email?**

+### Analysis
+After looking at the files provided, I determined the user was using Outlook for their email.
+Armed with this knowledge, we can get the email file which would be an **".ost"" or ".pst"** filetype.
+These files

+IAM Credentials
+AKIA52GPOBQCK73P2PXL,OFqG/yLZYaudty0Rma6arxVuHFTGQuM6ST8SWySj